The better your copywriting brief is, the better the content you receive will be – it’s the most fundamental rule to outsourcing writing.

 1. Who’s your target audience?

-Defining an audience is the single most important factor in producing good writing of any kind because it dictates the tone, style and voice the writer uses, as well as what information they include (or leave out).
+Defining an audience is the single most important factor in producing good writing of any kind.
+That’s because it dictates the tone, style and voice the writer uses, as well as what information they include.

 2. What’s the key message?